Members of rap group Migos allegedly involved in fatal downtown Houston shooting

 Officials confirm one man is dead from fatal gunshot wounds and two other people were transported to a local area hospital.

-No word on their condition.
-Their names have also not been officially released.
+Police have released no word on their condition and have not officially released their names.

 Houston police have not been able to verify the fatal victim’s name, but TMZ is reporting that Takeoff, 28, of the rap group Migos is dead.